okt/gershwin-eau-theme/README.md

-rik.theme - December 2024 Update
+eau.theme - December 2024 Update
 ================================

-A winter project to update Rik.theme to work with modern ObjC and clang-18.
+A winter project to update Eau.theme to work with modern ObjC and clang-18.

 ## Two Main Problems